fares-soliman/HouseScrape/README.md

 # HouseScrape
-The simple webscraper solution to getting the most important information from a house listing It also outputs the to an Excel file for ease of access and custumizability
+The simple webscraper solution to getting the most important information from a house listing

+It also outputs the to an Excel file for ease of access and customizability

 ## Installation
 1. Clone the repository